 1. Misunderstanding the Role of Marketing

 When is your firm typically interested in marketing itself?
 When there’s a struggle to keep the business healthy.
 Marketing is often thought of as a way to get more work, but that’s not the case, as Baker informs us.
-Your firm should have a continuous marketing plan that helps build business, not only for additional revenue, but also to attract better clients and projects.
+Your firm should have a continuous marketing plan that helps build a business, not only for additional revenue but also to attract better clients and projects.

 This is why marketing isn’t about finding more work, it’s about maintaining control.
 Think of your relationships with your clients.
 If a client needs your services as much or more so than you need their business, then you, the service provider, maintains control.
-You are then able to ween bad clients and keep the good clients.
+You are then able to ween bad clients and keep good clients.
 Without the business suffering.

 2. Remaining a “Me Too” Generalist Firm

 What’s the difference between your firm and others?
 Why would anyone want to work with you? ”The world doesn’t need another firm.”
 Baker shared three observations he’s made from his work:

 - The Happy Death of Branding

 The idea of branding has been watered down to the point that it has become fairly meaningless.
 Some firms are calling themselves branding firms, but they’re not doing anything different.
 Granted, there are a few exceptions, but unless you’re doing something painful and permanent, it’s not branding.
 Since branding is either dead or dying, this is why we have moved on to storytelling – the next scam.